 - What are the volume and pricing of processors for mobile PCs, desktop PCs, and PC servers?
 Where are PC processors going when they're not going into PCs?

-- How quickly will ARM-based microprocessors enter the PC and server spaces, and what market conditions are necessary for ARM vendors to succeed?
+- How will ARM-based microprocessors like Cavium and NVIDIA enter the PC and server spaces, and what market conditions are necessary for ARM vendors to succeed?

-- What will be the impact on NAND flash memory in the PC, including NAND caches and solid state disk (SSD) drives?
+- What will be the impact on NAND flash memory in the PC, including solid state disk (SSD) drives and hybrid hard disk drives (H-HDD)?

-IDC's Semiconductors and Enabling Technologies: Personal Computing service examines how semiconductor vendors are positioning themselves to compete in the computing semiconductor market.
+IDC's Enabling Technologies: PCs and Servers service examines how semiconductor vendors are positioning themselves to compete in the computing semiconductor market.
 This service reviews the strategies, market positioning, and future direction of several providers in the semiconductor market, including:

-AMD, Applied Micro, ARM, Calxeda, Elpida, Freescale, IBM, Intel, Micron Technology, MIPS, Nanya, NVIDIA, Qualcomm, Rambus, Samsung (LSI), Samsung (Memory), SK Hynix, Texas Instruments, Toshiba, and Via Technologies.
+AMD, Applied Micro, ARM, Broadcom, Cavium, Calxeda, Elpida, Freescale, IBM, Intel, Micron Technology, MIPS, Nanya, NVIDIA, Qualcomm, Rambus, Samsung (LSI), Samsung (Memory), SK Hynix, Texas Instruments, Toshiba, and Via Technologies.

 IDC's Custom Research and Go-to-Market Solutions harness the power of global research, thought leadership, and innovative best practices to drive your business forward.
 With proven approaches and research-backed methodologies, IDC helps you: